VHS32/Magnetar/README.md

 <br /> 4.
 Mark process as critical.
 <br /> 5.
 Terminate some processes and suspend explorer.exe (to avoid user refresh or open program).
 <br /> 6.
 Restrict some applications.
 <br /> 7.
-Launch process to delete entire System32.
+Launch processes to delete entire System32.
 <br /> 8.
 GDI messes and play noises sounds.
 <br /> 9.
 Crasing the system by calling emergency shutdown using `NtShutdownSystem` or BSOD by terminating critical process.
 <br /> 10.
 MBR.